There are over 600 pages of my psychiatric health in my medical records spanning from 2008 to 2018. Here are two pages.

 “I don’t know what you’re talking about Chris, can you just tell me?”

-Months later, a friend would call me while I was at work, nursing another hangover, to tell me Chris had died.
+Months later, a friend would call me while I was hungover and at work to tell me Chris had died.

 If Chris had just lost his mind and was deeply psychotic and detached from reality, well I still wanted that peace he had in his voice when he talked about God.

 But maybe I’m crazy to still have doubts.
-To see and feel God in action in those small and painful moments, and dismiss it as a coincidence.
+To see and feel God in action in all these small and painful moments, and dismiss it as a coincidence.

 To look back over the last two years of recovery and say, I did it all myself.

-To remember every lie I told and promise I broke, and pick up the phone without shame or blame, to make it okay to the people I’d hurt.
+To remember every lie I told and promise I broke.
+To pick up the phone without shame or blame, to make it okay to the people I’d hurt.